Key takeaways:

 The Ezra Scan is specially designed to screen for potential abnormalities.

-If it is made a part of regular health check-ups, it may help with early screening of prostate cancer, so you can take control of your health by planning a treatment regimen and decreasing the chances of disease progression that leads to better treatment outcomes.
+If incorporated into regular health check-ups, it may help with early screening of prostate cancer, so you can take control of your health by planning a treatment regimen and decreasing the chances of disease progression that leads to better treatment outcomes20.

 The Ezra Full Body